Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 But on big things, we tend to be law abiding, especially if there is a price to pay.
-The French broadly demonstrated obedience and courtesy during the Great Lockdown of 2020, sticking by the rules (helped by a massive police presence and hefty fines).
-We will obey the law when there is a good reason to (like prison).
+The French broadly demonstrated obedience and courtesy during the Great Lockdown of 2020, sticking by the rules (helped of course by a massive police presence and hefty fines).

-That said, strikes are often predictable and workarounds can be found: people tend to walk off the job around holidays, to be as disruptive as possible but also because extending our paid holidays by a few days is not at all unpleasant.
+That said, strikes are often predictable and workarounds can be found: people tend to walk off the job around holidays, to be as disruptive as possible but also because extending existing holidays by a few days is not at all unpleasant.

 What IS true is that the French aren't as hung up on sexual issues as are our Anglo-Saxon brothers and sisters.
-We don't take it lightly, exactly, but we don't consider it such a major issue either.
+We don't take sex lightly, exactly, but we don't consider it such a major issue either.
 The same goes for nudity.
 It may be outrageous to you, but to us it's just normal (or at least used to be until our younger generations became more prudish).

 We do.
-We also like to debate, and to contradict, sometimes with reason, but often just for the joy of the intellectual exercise.
+We also like to debate, and to contradict, sometimes with reason, but often just for the joy of intellectual exercise.

 A French-language story will bury the main point somewhere within the folds of an argument.
 Instead, the story will start with something witty or clever, the point being to use words wisely rather than to say what you mean.
-Anyone with a brain should be able to read between the lines...
+The (erroneous) assumption is that anyone with a brain should be able to read between the lines...